Skip to content

 • Type to fuzzy-search; Enter toggles a file or folder; Esc confirms and closes

-• Selecting a folder adds all markdown files inside it
+• Selecting a folder adds all markdown files inside it (folders are re-expanded each turn, so newly added files are automatically included)

 • Unchecking a file or folder removes it from context